-- They have a Designated Senior Leader (DSL), who is a member of SLT and who is trained to the appropriate level, who undertakes regular training, in line with KCSIE - They have at least 2 additional members of staff who will act in the designated teacher's absence - A member of the Governing Body is designated to monitor Child Protection and the Director of Education (DoE) of Bedfordshire Schools Trust (BEST) is responsible for monitoring Safeguarding overall

-- All members of staff will undergo basic safeguarding and Child Protection training and develop their understanding of the signs and indicators of abuse and receive updated training every year, in line with designated good practice - All members of staff know how to respond to a pupil who makes an allegation or appears to be vulnerable or at risk - all staff should be aware that children may not feel ready or know how to tell someone they are being abused - All temporary staff and regular volunteers, having contact with our pupils, will be checked (DBS) and given a copy of this policy or a brief checklist of what to do. - All parents/carers are made aware of the responsibilities of staff members with regard to Safeguarding and Child Protection procedures - All pupils are made aware of who the Child Protection Team are and who they can speak to in the academy/nursery if they are worried or concerned - Their procedures will be regularly reviewed and up-dated and reported, as appropriate, to the Governing Body.
-(Report produced by Designated Teacher on an annual basis) - All new members of staff will be given a copy of the academy/nursery's Child Protection Procedures as part of their induction into the academy/nursery - Child Protection Awareness and updates will be carried out as part of INSET and Continuing Professional Development (CPD) with all staff annually with a staff discussion and review of the Policy taking place in September each year
+- They have a Designated Safeguarding Lead (DSL), who is a member of SLT and who is trained to the appropriate level, who undertakes regular training, in line with KCSIE and has a suitable job description - They have at least 2 additional members of staff who will act in the designated teacher's absence - A member of the Local Committee of the Board is designated to monitor Child Protection and the Director of Education (DoE) of Bedfordshire Schools Trust (BEST) is responsible for monitoring Safeguarding overall - All members of staff will undergo basic safeguarding and Child Protection training and develop their understanding of the signs and indicators of abuse and receive updated training every year, in line with designated good practice - All members of staff know how to respond to a pupil who makes an allegation or appears to be vulnerable or at risk - all staff should be aware that children may not feel ready or know how to tell someone they are being abused - All temporary staff and regular volunteers, having contact with our pupils, will be checked (DBS) and given a copy of this policy or a brief checklist of what to do. - All parents/carers are made aware of the responsibilities of staff members with regard to Safeguarding and Child Protection procedures - All pupils are made aware of who the Child Protection Team are and who they can speak to in the academy/nursery if they are worried or concerned - Their procedures will be regularly reviewed and up-dated and reported, as appropriate, to the Local Committee of the Board.
+(Report produced by Designated Teacher) - All new members of staff will be given a copy of the academy/nursery's Child Protection Procedures as part of their induction into the academy/nursery - Child Protection Awareness and updates will be carried out as part of INSET and Continuing Professional Development (CPD) - All staff will receive annual refresher training with a review of the Policy taking place in September each year